We know the question that’s on your mind, Bostonians — when’s it going to get wicked cold?

 Think warmer than we’re used to.
 This winter, Boston has a 40-50% chance of temperatures being higher than normal.

-Our city is predicted to experience 33-40% above average snow and rain amounts for the season.
+Our city is predicted to experience ordinary precipitation amounts for the season.

 Here’s December’s deal

-The average low temperature in December is 29.7°, but we might see more days closer to the average high-temperature — 39.9° — because of the anticipated rise in temps.
-December is one of the top three wettest months in our city + the month with the least amount of sunshine, averaging just 4.7 hours per day.
+The average low temperature in December is 29.7° and the average high is 39.9°.
+December is one of the top three wettest months in our city (we really need that rain this year), and brings the least amount of sunshine, averaging just 4.7 hours per day.

 Jump into January

 Boston’s lows in January will dip down to 34.2° on average — and could plummet as low as 22.6°.
 January has previously been Boston’s coldest month + usually sees an average of 2.76 inches of snowfall.
-Predictions say we’ll see more snow than in previous years.
+Predictions say we’ll see less than 30 inches of snow this winter.
 Bonus: Here are the NOAA’s winter safety tips.

 Prepare for frigid February

-Historically, February gets the most snowfall, and while last year the city saw just 12.4 inches for the whole season, we will want to keep those space savers nearby.
-The lows stay around 23.5°, with an average high temperature of 36.5°, so expect the temperature to be closer to those highs.
+Historically, February gets the most snowfall, and while last year the city saw just 9.8 inches for the whole season, we will want to keep those space savers nearby.
+The lows stay around 23.5°, with an average high temperature of 36.5°.